lydell/source-map-resolve/readme.md

 then its sources.
 You could also do this by first calling `sourceMapResolve.resolveSourceMap` and then `sourceMapResolve.resolveSources`.

-The result is identical to `sourceMapResolve.resolveSourceMap`, except that the result object has one more property: `sources`, which is the result of `sourceMapResolve.resolveSources`.
+The result is identical to `sourceMapResolve.resolveSourceMap`, with the properties from `sourceMapResolve.resolveSources` merged into it.

 ### `sourceMapResolve.*Sync()` ###